Henry Ernest Scammell

 Story:

-William Henry Haimes was born in Donhead St. Andrew, Wiltshire, on 7 Oct 1885 the son of Henry Haimes and Mary Ann Haimes (nee Gurd).
+William Henry Haime (later known as Haimes) was born in Donhead St. Andrew, Wiltshire, on 7 Oct 1885 the son of Henry Haime and Mary Ann Haime (nee Gurd).
 He spent his early life in and around Scotts Hill, Donhead St. Andrew until he had, prior to 1911, emigrated to Western Australia.
 He had enlisted on 19 Nov 1914 and joined the Australian Imperial Force as a Private (Service No. 1479).
 He was initially with the 2nd Company of the 16th Battalion when he fought with them at Gallipoli, Turkey.
 He appears to have suffered frequent bouts of dysentry during his service and on his journey to France and Flanders, where he arrived on 7 Aug 1916, this was often reported on.
 He was wounded on 11 Apr 1917 and also received gun shot wounds on 22 Nov 1917 which resulted in him being repatriated to the UK where he spent time at the 24th War Hospital, Stanmore, Middlesex.
 During his recuperation he found time to marry Kathleen Emily Mary Gurd in Barnet, Hertfordshire, during early 1918.
 He was returned to Australia on 5 Apr 1918 and subsequently discharged and awarded the Victory and British War Medals as well as the 1915 Star.
+By 1939 Electoral Roll he was working as the Caretaker of the Cambridge Street Hall, Freemantle, Western Australia.
 His address in 1967 was 4 Roseberry Street, Jolimont, Perth, Western Australia and it was at this time he applied for the newly granted ANZAC Memorial Medallion (Gallipoli).
-His death was recorded in Perth, Western Australia, on 4 Nov 1969.
+His death was recorded in Perth, Western Australia, on 4 Nov 1969 and he was buried in Karrakatta Cemetery, Karrakatta, Western Australia.

 Images: